SAP-archive/teched2020-DEV166/README.md

 The requirements to follow the exercises in this repository are:
 - Get a free trial account on SAP Cloud Platform; see this [tutorial](https://developers.sap.com/tutorials/hcp-create-trial-account.html).
-- Set Up SAP Business Application Studio for development; see this [tutorial](https://developers.sap.com/tutorials/appstudio-onboarding.html).
+- Set up SAP Business Application Studio for development; see this [tutorial](https://developers.sap.com/tutorials/appstudio-onboarding.html).

 ## Exercises